RomanMenzel/Calculator/README.md

 ## Calculator

-This project is already finished :)
+This project is already finished :smiley:
 It's programmed with [python](https://www.python.org/) and the module [tkinter](https://wiki.python.org/moin/TkInter).